Siege of Mariupol: Preliminary shelling and advance on the city

 On 24 February, the day the invasion began, Russian artillery bombarded the city, reportedly injuring 26 people.

 On the morning of 25 February, Russian forces advanced from DPR territory in the east towards Mariupol.
-They encountered Ukrainian forces near the village of Pavlopil, with Ukrainian forces defeating the Russian advance.
-Vadym Boychenko, mayor of Mariupol, said that 22 Russian tanks had been destroyed in the skirmish.

-The Russian Navy, drawing on the capabilities provided by the Black Sea Fleet, reportedly began an amphibious assault on the Sea of Azov coastline 70 km west of Mariupol on the evening of 25 February.
+They encountered Ukrainian forces near the village of Pavlopil, who repelled the Russian advance.
+The mayor of Mariupol, Vadym Boychenko, said 22 Russian tanks had been destroyed in the skirmish.
+That evening, the Russian Navy, drawing on the capabilities provided by the Black Sea Fleet, reportedly began an amphibious assault on the Sea of Azov coastline 70 km west of Mariupol.
 A US defense official stated that the Russians may have deployed thousands of marines from this beachhead.

 On 26 February, Russian forces continued to bombard Mariupol with artillery.
 Later, the government of Greece announced that ten ethnic Greek civilians had been killed by Russian strikes at Mariupol, six in the village of Sartana and four in the village of Buhas.

-On the morning of 27 February, Boychenko said that a Russian tank column had advanced on Mariupol from the DPR, but this attack was repulsed by Ukrainian forces, with six Russian soldiers captured.
+On the morning of 27 February, mayor Boychenko said that a Russian tank column had advanced on Mariupol from the DPR, but this attack was repulsed by Ukrainian forces, with six Russian soldiers captured.
 Later that day, a 6-year-old girl in Mariupol was killed by Russian shelling.
 Pavlo Kyrylenko, governor of Donetsk Oblast, stated that fighting in Mariupol had continued throughout the night of 27 February.

-Throughout 28 February, the city remained under Ukrainian control, despite being surrounded by Russian troops and constantly shelled.
+Throughout 28 February, the city remained under Ukrainian control despite being surrounded by Russian troops and constantly shelled.
 Electricity, gas, and internet connection to most of the city was cut during the evening.
 Later, according to Radio Free Europe/Radio Liberty, Russian Major General Andrei Sukhovetsky was killed by a Ukrainian sniper near Mariupol, but other sources said that he had been killed during the Kyiv offensive.